 I know, I know.
-I’m supposed to be sharing recipes for pumpkin desserts and soups that simmer in crockpots all day and that perfect football party dip.
+I’m supposed to be sharing recipes for pumpkin recipes and steak chili that simmers in a crock pot all day and that perfect football party dip.
 It is September after all.
-But I just couldn’t resist sharing one last summer treat with you.
+But I just had to make one more peach recipe.

 It’s actually the first bundt cake I’ve ever made, and though I maybe hyperventilated a little bit in the few seconds it took to invert it out of the pan, it turned out beautiful.
 And the taste, MY WORD, the taste!
 Just slightly sweet, packed with vanilla flavor, and with a lovely ribbon of fresh peaches throughout, this is just about all I can ask for in a dessert.